basic-web-components/basic-web-components/README.md

 * [basic-calendar-month-days](http://component.kitchen/components/basic-calendar-month-days).
 Shows a single month's worth of days as a seven-column table.
 No headings.
 * [basic-calendar-month](http://component.kitchen/components/basic-calendar-month).
 Shows a single month from a calendar as a standard seven-column table, taking care to reflect a given culture’s preference for the first day of the week.
 Includes headings for month name, year, and days of week.
 * [basic-calendar-week](http://component.kitchen/components/basic-calendar-week).
 Shows a single week from a calendar as seven days in a row, taking care to reflect a given culture’s preference for the first day of the week.
-* [basic-carousel](http://component.kitchen/components/basic-carousel).
-Lets the user navigate through a sequence of child elements with next/previous buttons.
 * [basic-culture-selector](http://component.kitchen/components/basic-culture-selector).
 Lets the user select a preferred language/culture from a list of supported languages/cultures.
 Can also be used behind the scenes to load language/culture settings.
 * [basic-days-of-week](http://component.kitchen/components/basic-days-of-week).
 Shows the names of the seven days of the week using a given culture’s day names in short/abbreviated/full format.
 * [basic-modes](http://component.kitchen/components/basic-modes).
 Shows a single child element at a time.